-Given the level of disruption to supply chains over the past few months and further disruption anticipated, segmentation of vendors is highly recommended in order to minimize risk and ensure continuity.
+Given the level of disruption to supply chains since the pandemic and continued anticipated disruption, segmentation of vendors is highly recommended to minimize risk and ensure continuity.

-Global supply chains have been severely disrupted this year.
+Global supply chains have been severely disrupted since 2020.
 It is vital that organizations prepare for further disruptions with resilient and adaptable plans.
 Central to this plan should be a focus on vendor management.
-By focusing on the vendor management processes mentioned in this blog, you will be best placed to navigate the current disruptions and strengthen your supply chain for any future challenges.
+By focusing on the vendor management best practices mentioned in this blog, you will be best placed to navigate current disruptions and strengthen your supply chain for any future challenges.